GlobalBoost/ord-globalboost/docs/src/overview.md

 BIP](https://github.com/ordinals/ord/blob/master/bip.mediawiki).

-Ordinal theory does not require a separate token, another blockchain, or any changes to Bitcoin.
+Ordinal theory does not require a separate token, another blockchain, or any changes to GlobalBoost.
 It works right now.

 Ordinal numbers have a few different representations: